 The Library provides research tools and research assistance to support coursework.
 Comfortable spaces are available for quiet individual study and for dynamic group work.

-For more information, contact the library at (406) 683-7542 or email the Library Director, Mike Schulz, at email@example.com.
+For more information, contact the library at (406) 683-7542 or email the Library Director, Anne Kish, at firstname.lastname@example.org.

 In addition to 24-hour campus security, Montana Western’s KeepSafe program keeps our students safe and encourages wellness in every area of life.
 The program offers services such as Safe Ride, suicide prevention, and the Tobacco Free Task Force.